CONGRESS PLANNING GUIDELINES

 Accompanying Partner Program

-- Cost of tours must pay for all expenses and allow 10 percent profit to IRC
+- Cost of tours or activities and transportation must pay for all expenses.

 - Allow delegates two evenings free from planned activities, the same two evenings as no meal functions planned.